 Bed Bug Bully will work great for both your outdoor and indoor spaces.
 You’ll be able to control the bugs both inside the house and before they infest your dwelling spaces.

-I dare say that the bed bug insecticide will work for most weather conditions – including winter and summer killing bed bug adults and their babies.
+I dare say that the bed bug insecticide will work for most weather conditions – including winter and summer, killing bed bug adults and their babies.

-Alternative to Bed Bug Bully to Kill Bed Bugs
+An alternative to Bed Bug Bully to Kill Bed Bugs

 1. Mattress Encasements